DarinJoshua-dev/Productz-Hunt/README.md

 # Productz Hunt WebApp

-Productz Hunt is an interactive, intuitive product & price comparison web application which is used for searching a variety of diverse products in Flipkart & Amazon.
+Productz Hunt is an interactive, intuitive product & price comparison web application which is used for searching and finding a variety of diverse products in Flipkart & Amazon.

 ## Contributors: